ankitbtanna/functional-javascript-tutorial/README.md

 * Anything that is going inside the program, all the computed things are much predictable inside pure function.

 If a function does not take any input, its a yellow flag.
 Not returning a flag is a huge red flag.

+## Why functional programming?
+* Why would be bother about all this?
+* When functions are deterministic, when we know exactly what output we are going to get on what input, we are going to become much more predictable.
+The code will be much more safer.
+* Less opportunity for bugs to arise.
+* Easier to test and debug AND maintain the code.
+    - no need to setup the component, mocks
+* Isolated, pure, deterministic units
+* Should not use FP because it makes us look smart with fancy terminology...
+* Why use JavaScript?
+    - OOJS is hard
+    - prototype, this
+    - Very hard to remember
+    - This got removed when we started programming functionally
+* Established community and tools
+    - Courses, libs, frameworks, resources
+    - dont require you to learn new syntax
+    - huge community
+* How do be go about functional programming?
+    - Write pure functions <-- Mantra
+    - Do everything with functions
+    - Ask: What should my function take in and what should it give it as output? instead of how should my program run